Powerball: The winning numbers for the record $2.04 billion jackpot

 (NEXSTAR) – After technical issues delayed Monday’s drawing, we finally have the winning numbers for the $2.04 billion Powerball jackpot, which grew from $1.9 billion.

-If your ticket matches the winning numbers below, you have landed the largest lottery jackpot in U.S. history.
+According to the Powerball website, a single winner in California has just landed the largest lottery jackpot in U.S. history.

 Here are the winning numbers for Monday’s drawing (which weren’t announced until Tuesday morning): 10, 33, 41, 47, 56, and Powerball number 10.
 The Power Play multiplier is 2X.